Introductory exercise on Using the ASReview Simulation Mode

 For the next steps, you first need to install some extra extensions.
 You can do so with:

-pip install asreview-insights asreview-datatools asreview-wordcloud asreview-makita
+pip install asreview-insights asreview-makita

 You can get the recall plot with this line of code: